ananyahjha93/Getting-and-Cleaning-Data-Project/README.md

 3. The features.txt contains all the 561 variables that are there in the X_train/test dataset.
 The features.txt file is read by the script and the column names are extracted and applied to the 2 files, thus giving a descriptive variable name to each column.

-4. Grep is used to extract the column names containing 'mean' and 'std'.
+4. Grep is used to extract the column names containing 'mean()' and 'std()'.
+Columns contaning meanFreq() were not extracted.
 The data is then subsetted keeping only these columns.

 5. All the 3 files for the test and train folder are bound together using cbind().
 Then the 2 datasets are bound together using rbind().